Renren Ritualo: Team Pilipinas

 In 2005, Ritualo was a member of the RP National Training Pool.
 Ritualo was part of the Team Pilipinas squad in the 2005 FIBA-Asia Champions Cup with the host squad placing fifth in the eight nation tournament.
 During a match against Sagesse of Lebanon, Ritualo's numerous three-pointers in the second half, sparked a short-lived comeback by the Filipinos before losing 100–90.

 Ritualo was also included in the Team Pilipinas squad for the Global Hoops Summit in Las Vegas, Nevada.
 During one game, Ritualo drained nine triples in a loss to Passive Lane Sports, which had God Shammgod.
 It is said that these during these games, NBA teams such as the New Jersey Nets and Philadelphia 76ers were scouting him.
 However, no offers were made to Ritualo during this time, shutting down those rumors.

 Ritualo was a member of Team Pilipinas' successful championship in the 5th Sultan's Cup in Bandar Seri Begawan, Brunei Darussalam.

 In 2006, Ritualo scored 17 points as Team Pilipinas defeated the American squad led by former NBA star Dennis Rodman, 110–102 on May 1 at the Araneta Coliseum.

 The following year, he was part of the team that competed at the 2007 FIBA Asia Championships.

 Broadcast career

 After retiring, Ritualo later appeared on Radyo5 92.3 News FM as a panelist, analyst and commentator in some games alongside Jolly Escobar, Carlo Pamintuan and other courtside commentators.

 He also covered UAAP and NCAA games for ABS-CBN Sports.

 Coaching career

 Ritualo first became a shooting coach for the Mahindra Enforcers.
 He was then invited by his former coach in Pumaren to join him on the Adamson Falcons coaching staff.
 He accepted the offer and has held the position since 2015.

 On June 29, 2022, Ritualo was announced as the head coach of the La Salle Green Hills Greenies.
+In 2025, while still handling the Greenies, he was brought in as a shooting coach for the DLSU Green Archers to help them with their free throw shooting.
+In his first season with the team, the Green Archers won the championship.